-Andrew Balettie Lead Alto Sax Andrew is lead alto in the DCJB and has been a member of the band since 2016.
-He is currently Director of Bands at Bishop Lynch Catholic High School in Dallas and has previously worked in Frisco and Denton ISD's.
+Andrew Balettie Alto Sax (Lead) Andrew is lead alto in the DCJB and has been a member of the band since 2016.
+After completing a successful 10 year career as a band director, Andrew now works to help ensure his clients are financially prepared for the future.
+Previously he worked at Bishop Lynch High School and in Frisco and Denton ISD's.
 Andrew earned his bachelor's degree in music education from the University of North Texas where he performed with many of UNT's world class ensembles.
-When he's not playing or teaching, Andrew loves spending time with his wife Liz and son Cole and following the Cowboys and FC Dallas.
-Andrew says: "I love the opportunity to share God's message and the only truly American art form (jazz) at the same time!"
+When he's not playing his horn, Andrew loves spending time with his wife Liz and kids -- Cole and Madi.
+He is also an avid fan of the Cowboys and FC Dallas.
+Andrew says: "I love the opportunity to share God's message and the only truly American art form (jazz) at the same time!

 Scott Williams Bari Sax Scott has been a part of the DCJB sax section since 2007.
 While attending Lake Highlands High School in Dallas Scott was selected as First Chair bass clarinet in the Texas All-State band.
 He played baritone sax in the Texas Tech jazz band, tenor sax in the marching band and bass clarinet in the concert band (no wonder Texas Tech awarded him a music scholarship!).
 Scott currently plays in such varied ensembles as the Metropolitan Winds wind symphony and the Metropolitan Saxophone Quartet.
 Scott serves as Captain of Holy Rollers golf cart ministry at his home church, St Andrew United Methodist Church in Plano and he is Managing Partner at BridgeStreet Partners.